FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cce_node_v3.md

 * `server_id` - ID of the ECS instance associated with the node.
 * `private_ip` - Private IP of the CCE node.
 * `public_ip` - Public IP of the CCE node.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 20 minutes.
+* `delete` - Default is 20 minutes.

 ## Import